martinmoene/clamp-proposal/README.md

 	auto clamped_value = std::min( std::max( value, min_value ), max_value );

-In addition to the boundary values, one can provide a predicate that evaluates if a value is within the boundary.

-	[@Niels: convincing predicate example ?]

-Besides the algorithm to clamp a single value, there is an algorithm to clamp a series of values:
+For convenience we also propose an algorithm to clamp a series of values:

 	std::vector<int> v{ 1,2,3,4,5,6,7,8,9 };

 	auto clamped_v = clamp_range( v.begin(), v.end(), v.begin(), 3, 7 );

-Again, a predicate can be provided that evaluates if a value is within the boundary:
+In addition to the boundary values, one can provide a predicate that evaluates if a value is within the boundary.

-	[@Niels: image processing example ?]
+	struct rgb{ ... };

+	auto clamped_rgb = clamp( rgb_value, rgb_lo, rgb_hi, rgb_compare );

 Function `clamp()` already exists in C++ libraries such as Boost [[1]](#ref1) and Microsoft AMP [[2]](#ref2).
 The Qt Project provides `qBound` [[3]](#ref3) , and the Python library scipy/numpy provides `clip()` [[4]](#ref4) for the same purpose.